magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 Transcendence
 =============

-\<span class="dropcaps-first"\>W\</span\>\<span
+<span class="dropcaps-first" markdown="1">W</span><span
-class="dropcaps-words"\>hen the group\</span\> of five ascetics[^1]
+class="dropcaps-words" markdown="1">hen the group</span>&nbsp; of
-abandoned the Buddha, he saw it as a stroke of luck, because he would be able to continue his practice unhindered.
+five ascetics[^1] abandoned the Buddha, he saw it as a stroke of luck, because he would be able to continue his practice unhindered.
 With the five ascetics living with him, things weren’t so peaceful, he had responsibilities.
 And now the five ascetics had abandoned him because they felt that he had slackened his practice and reverted to indulgence.
 Previously he had been intent on his ascetic practices and self-mortification.
 In regards to eating, sleeping and so on, he had tormented himself severely, but it came to a point where, looking into it honestly, he saw that such practices just weren’t working.
 It was simply a matter of views, practising out of pride and clinging.
 He had mistaken worldly values and mistaken himself for the truth.

 For example, if one decides to throw oneself into ascetic practices with the intention of gaining praise – this kind of practice is all